labzero/guides/devops/runbook_guide.md

 * Conform to a naming convention of your determination, possibly starting the name of each `Runbook` with the word "`Runbook`."
 * Remove and replace each section's details with concise relevant content as instructed inline.
 For the sake of clarity and conciseness, do not retain the inline instructions; you can always refer back to this document or your modified template.
 * Create an index of `Runbooks` for your organization if it doesn't exist.
 Ensure your new `Runbook` is added to the index.
 * Share your thoughts with us!
 We'd love to know how it works for you and how we can improve upon this guide and template going forward.
-Who knows, maybe together with you we can convince the entire DevOps community to adopt this standard.
+Who knows, maybe together with you we can convince the entire software community to adopt this standard.

+### Best Practices
+* **Add** sections that should be in the template but are not there.
+* **Delete** sections that are not relevant to your team or the project.
+* **Refresh** this document as often as you make changes to the system.

 * * *